Sitti Zone: Demographics

 an average of 2.25 for pastoral Regions) and the equivalent of 1.4 heads of livestock.
 The memorandum gave this zone a drought risk rating of 387.

 The Sitti Zone is one of the regional administrative zones in the Somali Region.
 The majority of the Zone's population are pastoralists from the Issa subclan of the Dir who make up the majority clan in the Zone.
 In addition, there is a large agro-pastoral population in the Zone almost exclusively from the Gurgura and Gadabuursi subclans of the Dir, both whom represent the majority inhabitants of the Erer and Dembel districts respectively, and from the Gugundhabe and Karanle Hawiye clans who inhabit the Mieso district.

 The Nutrition Assessment in Agro-Pastoral areas of Shinile, Dambal and Errer Districts Somali Region (2004) states concerning the demographics of the Sitti Zone:

 "The population in these districts is made up of different Somali groups.
 The Issa, the majority of whom are pastoralists, are the dominant clan in the Shinile zone.
 The Gurgura, Gadabursi and Hawiya are mainly agro-pastoral and inhabit the Erer, Dambal and Mieso districts respectively."

 Agriculture

-From the 5th to the 23rd November 2003, the CSA conducted the first ever national agricultural census, of which the livestock census was an important component.
+From 5 to 23 November 2003, the CSA conducted the first ever national agricultural census, of which the livestock census was an important component.
 For the Somali Region, the CSA generated estimated figures for the livestock population (cattle, sheep, goats, camels, and equids) and their distribution by commissioning an aerial survey.
 For the Sitti Zone, their results included: